-- (1) A person against whom a complaint is made and who has been provided with a copy of the complaint may respond to the complaint by admitting or denying it in whole or in part. - (2) A response must be in writing signed by the person against whom the complaint is made or, in the case of a person under legal incapacity, by - - (a) a parent or guardian, or - (b) a person responsible for the welfare of the person under legal incapacity or acting on his or her behalf.
+- A person against whom a complaint is made and who has been provided with a copy of the complaint may respond to the complaint by admitting or denying it in whole or in part. - A response must be in writing signed by the person against whom the complaint is made or, in the case of a person under legal incapacity, by - a parent or quardian, or (a) - a person responsible for the welfare of the person under legal incapacity or acting (b) on his or her behalf.

-Part 2 Investigation and assessment of complaints
+Investigation and assessment of complaints

-19. Admission of complaint or substance of complaint-referral of complaint to PSC
+19. Admission of complaint or substance of complaint - referral of complaint to PSC or the Adjudicator

-If the person against whom the complaint is made admits the complaint or the substance of the complaint, the Director is to refer the complaint to the PSC.
+If the person against whom the complaint is made admits the complaint or the substance of the complaint, the Director is to refer the complaint to the PSC or, in the case of an unpaid church worker, to the Adjudicator.

-20. Non-admission of complaint-appointment of investigator
+Non-admission of complaint - appointment of investigator